theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-07-29-city-street-orientations-serbia.md

 *Fin*

+This post has a [version](/blog/2018/09/30/city-street-orientations-serbia-rs/) in Serbian also.

 ---
 {% include footnote.html n=1 nid="f1" text="You may notice that for some cities I had to
 query for 'municipality' and that's because towns were not available on their own.
 Municipalities